section-engineering-education/engineering-education/articles/mongodb-vs-mysql/index.md

 MongoDB is a document database with scalability and flexibility that supports querying and indexing as per users' needs.
 It is a popular document-oriented and NoSQL database.
 The first MongoDB version was released in the year 2010.
 Documents in MongoDB are created and stored in BSON files (Binary JSON).
 BSON file is a modified version of [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation) files and supports all JavaScript files.
 JSON is a lightweight data-interchange format, easy for humans to read and write and for machines to parse and generate.
 JSON enables the interchange of data between web apps and servers in a human-readable format.

 MongoDB is highly efficient and reliable.
-It is good for storage capacity and speed demands.
+It is suitable for storage capacity and speed demands.

 MongoDB does not require a fixed structure and is flexible to change in its schema-free implementation.
 It is highly scalable and available.